 GeneCards Summary for MLH1 Gene

 MLH1 (MutL Homolog 1) is a Protein Coding gene.
-Diseases associated with MLH1 include colorectal cancer, hereditary nonpolyposis, type 2 and lynch syndrome.
-Among its related pathways are Pathways in cancer and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include ATPase activity and MutSalpha complex binding.
+Diseases associated with MLH1 include Colorectal Cancer, Hereditary Nonpolyposis, Type 2 and Mismatch Repair Cancer Syndrome.
+Among its related pathways are Meiosis and Mismatch repair.
+GO annotations related to this gene include ATPase activity and mismatched DNA binding.

 UniProtKB/Swiss-Prot for MLH1 Gene